Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 Wisconsin Stats and Trends

-- In Wisconsin's nine games this season, it has five wins against the spread.
+- Wisconsin has played nine games, with five wins against the spread.

 - The Badgers covered the spread in their only game when favored by 24.5 points or more.

-- Wisconsin's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Wisconsin has gone over the point total in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- The Badgers average 25.2 points per game, comparable to the 26 per outing the Wildcats allow.
+- The Badgers score 25.2 points per game, comparable to the 26 per contest the Wildcats surrender.

-- When Wisconsin scores more than 26 points, it is 4-0 against the spread and 4-0 overall.
+- When Wisconsin records more than 26 points, it is 4-0 against the spread and 4-0 overall.

-- Wisconsin is 3-0 against the spread and 3-0 overall when the team churns out over 413.9 yards.
+- When Wisconsin picks up more than 413.9 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Badgers have turned the ball over 18 times, six more than the Wildcats' takeaways (12).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.